 Whether you’re remodeling your home in Alachua County or building a new one, you know the kitchen is a hive of decisions just waiting to be made.
 You have to select the layout, cabinets, countertops, flooring, appliances and light fixtures you want for the space.

 With so many large selections on your mind, you may not even be thinking about the small details—or believe they matter too much.
-However, it’s the minutiae that gives your kitchen its unique character.
+However, it’s the minutiae that give your kitchen its unique character and keep it functional and trendy.
 Take, for instance, the hardware for your cabinetry.
 Although it’s a seemingly minor part of your kitchen, it has the potential to either contribute to or detract from your overall design aesthetic and shouldn't be considered a throw-away decision.

 How Do I Choose Kitchen Cabinet Hardware?

 Cabinet hardware is often considered the jewelry of your kitchen.
 It needs to coordinate with the rest of your look and the components that comprise it.
 There are also function-related issues to consider.
 Here’s how to choose cabinet hardware for your kitchen remodel in Alachua County, step by step:

 Whether your project involves new construction or is solely a kitchen upgrade, hardware will be one of the last design choices you make.
 By that time, you should have a concrete idea of your chosen design style.
 You’ll use that as the starting point for selecting hardware.
 If you have a sleek, modern style, you might consider chrome handles with clean, hard lines that mirror those found elsewhere in your kitchen.
 You could even choose to incorporate handleless kitchen cabinetry for a distinctly modern vibe.
 For a traditional kitchen, ornate brass or copper handles are some viable options.
 There are numerous styles and finishes available, but going into the process with your kitchen style in mind will quickly narrow down your pool of suitable selections.